Herstory (film)

 who were forced into sexual slavery as comfort women by the Japanese military during World War II.

-The film was released in theaters on June 27, 2018.
+It was released in theaters in South Korea on June 27, 2018.

 Premise

 The film depicts the story of grandmothers who bravely stood against the Japanese judiciary, traveling between Shimonoseki and Busan over six years (1992–1998), facing 23 trials with a team of 10 plaintiffs and 13 lawyers, along with those who fought alongside them.